ramnes/notion-sdk-py/README.md

 ## Getting help

-If you have a question about the library, or are having difficulty using it, chat with the community in [GitHub Discussions](https://github.com/ramnes/notion-sdk-py/discussions).
+If you want to submit a feature request for Notion's API, or are experiencing any issues with the API platform, please email `developers@makenotion.com`.

-If you're experiencing issues with the Notion API, such as a service interruption or a potential bug in the platform, reach out to [Notion help](https://www.notion.so/Help-Support-e040febf70a94950b8620e6f00005004?target=intercom).
+If you found a bug with the library, please [submit an issue](https://github.com/ramnes/notion-sdk-py/issues).